Join Team Heather

 Heather’s Story: Why We Fight

 Heather Cutler’s journey is the reason we fight for change.
-As a nurse, mother, and tireless advocate, she encountered systemic barriers that no patient should face: missed testing, limited options, and inequities that made survival harder than it needed to be.
+As a nurse, mother, and tireless advocate, she encountered systemic barriers that no one living with pancreatic cancer should face: missed testing, limited options, and inequities that made survival harder than it needed to be.

 Her experience revealed the cracks in Canada’s healthcare system and inspired our mission to demand a better future.
-Until national pathways become a reality, advocacy remains a lifeline for patients.
-But pathways would mean patients no longer need to rely solely on their own voices—because equitable care would become the standard.
+Until national pathways become a reality, advocacy remains a lifeline.
+Pathways would mean that those living with pancreatic cancer no longer need to rely solely on their own voices—because equitable care would become the standard.

 Turning Pathways Into Progress